 Under the Temporary Workers Right to Know Law which applies only to staffing agencies, workers have a right to know the basic information about their job.
 The law requires staffing agencies to provide job applicants and workers with a job order containing basic information before going to a job, such as the staffing agency’s contact information; workers’ compensation carrier; the rate of pay for the job and the designated pay day; shift start and end time; details related to any meals or transportation; whether the position requires special clothing, tools, licenses, or training; and the name and address of the worksite employer.
 Job information may be given over the telephone as long as it is confirmed in writing before the end of the first pay period.
 A job order form with all required information may be accessed by clicking this sample job order.
 “Professionals,” “secretaries or administrative assistants” are not required to be provided the job order notice information under the law.
-If you do not receive written confirmation from the staffing agency of all of this information before the end of the first pay period, you may contact the Department of Labor Standards’ Employment, Placement, and Staffing Agencies Program at 617-626-6970 or file a complaint using this complaint form.
+You should receive written confirmation from the staffing agency of all of this information before the end of the first pay period.

 Workers must be advised of their rights under the Temporary Workers; Right to Know Law.
 Staffing agencies must post a notice of the workers’ rights provided under this law, as well as the DLS’ contact information.
-You should see ( Notice of Temporary Workers’ Rights under the TWRTK) posted in the staffing agency with which you are working.
-If you do not see this notice posted by the staffing agency, you may contact the Department of Labor Standards’ Employment, Placement, and Staffing Agencies Program at 617-626-6970 or file a complaint using this complaint form .
+You should see (Notice of Temporary Workers’ Rights under the TWRTK) posted in the staffing agency with which you are working.

 Fees that a staffing agency or worksite employer can charge to job applicant or worker are covered by the Temporary Workers Right to Know Law.
 The law prohibits a staffing agency or work site employer from charging job applicants for workers for the following: